elnaterator/pgpcrypto/README.md

 # Python Library and Lambda Layer for PGP Encryption and Decryption

-This is a project to simplify PGP encryption and decryption for python lambda functions, and especially to solve the problem of not having a full-featured `gpg` executable available.
-This is intended for python3.X runtimes up to python3.11 (tested with `python3.11` only).
+Simplify common PGP encryption and decryption of files in Python3 / AWS / Amazon Linux environments, especially when a full-featured `gpg` executable is not available such the AWS Lambda python runtimes.
+Tested for AWS Lambda `python3.11` runtime, but should work in many other AWS environments such as AWS Glue, Fargate, EC2, AL2 Docker images, etc.

-* Python library with simple API for encryption and decryption of files.
+* Python package with simple API for encryption and decryption of files.
-* Lambda layer package ready to deploy for python3.X runtimes.
+* Lambda layer zip ready to deploy for python3.X runtimes.
-* Provides a GnuPG binary compatible with AWS lambda runtimes based on Amazon Linux 2 (build from source if different GnuPG version or OS needed)
+* Bundled GnuPG binary compatible with AWS lambda and tools to re-build from source.
-* Test lambda locally via docker image for `python3.11` lambda runtime environment.
+* Test via docker locally for `python3.11` lambda runtime.
-* Tools to release artifacts to artifactory
+* CLI tools to release to artifactory.

-* Tools to deploy to AWS lambda layer
+*Note: depends on the [python-gnupg](https://gnupg.readthedocs.io/en/latest/) library*

 ## Prerequisites

 * **Python 3.11**
 * **Poetry**
-* **Docker** for testing only
+* **Docker** for testing locally
-* **AWS CLI** if you need to deploy to AWS lambda layer
+* **AWS CLI** to deploy to AWS Lambda layer
-* **EC2 instance running Amazon Linux 2** if you need to build the GnuPG binary from source
+* **EC2 instance running Amazon Linux 2** to build GnuPG binary from source (optional)

 ## Quick Start